 In a previous article, we reviewed the recovery process for a vaginal birth and a cesarean.
-In this article, we explore what the rest of your hospital stay may look like after giving birth.Feeding For Mum
+This article explores what the rest of your hospital stay may look like after giving birth

 Birthing in a hospital has the primary benefit of on-hand care for you and your baby.
-This is generally 24 hour support which is very re-assuring.
-Hospitals are generally large, complex institutions that have to be reactive to urgent medical situations which means, especially in a public system, it may feel a little disjointed at times.
+This is generally 24-hour support which is very reassuring.
+Hospitals are usually large, complex institutions that have to be reactive to urgent medical situations, which means, especially in a public system, it may feel a little disjointed.
 But you are in the best place when you have around the clock medical care at your disposal.

 Hospital doctors and nurses are professionally qualified for their roles.
 Various staff can assist in all aspects of your hospital stay, including: